 Plan considerations 100 points

 Appropriate plants for use, site 100 points

 TOTAL 800 points

-Course Outline/Links (you'll need access words from the instructor for quizzes)
+Course Outline/Links (you'll need access words noted on Blackboard for quizzes)

 Prequiz (not for credit, 5 extra points)

 "It is not so very important for a person to learn facts.
 For that he does not really need a college.
 He can learn them from books.
 The value of an education ... is not learning of many facts but the training of the mind to think something that cannot be learned from textbooks."-- Albert Einstein